Cloudlynx/docs/gettingstarted.rst

 Delete a Security Group
 """""""""""""""""""""""

+.. sidebar:: **Note:**

+   The security group cannot be deleted as long as it is being used for one or more instances.
+The deletion of a security group cannot be undone.

 To delete a security group, proceed as follows:

 1. Click on the **Access & Security** sub-menu item under the **Manage Compute** section.